Six Pack Aero Gets FAA Approval for 172E to 172M

-The price for the Six Pack Aero Legacy XL Panel System will be in the $7,000 range plus the cost of installation by an avionics shop or A&P, with an estimated total install time of 40 hours.
+The price for the Six Pack Aero Legacy XL Stationary Panel Kit will be in the $7,000 range plus the cost of installation by an avionics shop or A&P, with an estimated total install time of 40 hours.
 The STC includes the replacement stationary panel and five individual instrument cover panels, which come in three standardized configurations that are FAA approved, with some customization available.

 Evolution of the Cessna 172 Panel Upgrade

 Jansma was inspired to follow his aviation journey by his grandfather, who was an aircraft propeller mechanic in World War II.
 “He worked on Douglas A-20 Havocs in the South Pacific, and as a child, I’d sit on his lap, and he’d explain the inner workings of the Hamilton Hydromatic propeller.
 One of my most cherished photos of him is one where he is installing a propeller while standing of a 55-gallon drum while clothed in a set of baggy, jungle worn army fatigues.”

 Despite a lifelong interest in aviation, Jansma did not initially pursue becoming a pilot until well into adulthood.
 Instead, he first made his mark in aviation as a photographer, doing work for the Heritage Flight Museum in Washington state.
 “My very first photo shoot ever was photographing a P-51 Mustang,” he said.
 “Within a couple years of that, I had been published on the cover of Air and Space Magazine.”